CompuTec/processforce-docs/current/administrator-guide/data-model/prerequisites-installation.md

 ![Prerequisites 4](./media/prerequisites-installation/prerequisites-4.webp)

-More details can be found here<!-- TODO: Add link -->.
+More details can be found [here](https://download.computec.one/media/sap/SAP_HANA_Modeling_for_SAP_Business_One_Time_Dimensions.pdf)

 ## Installation

-Once the requirements from the previous section are met, import model.zip <!-- TODO: Add link -->, which is available to download here.
+Once the requirements from the previous section are met, import model.zip, which is available to download [here](../data-model/data-model-download.md).
 You can install it from the SAP Business One level, logged in to a required database:

 ![Prerequisites 5](./media/prerequisites-installation/prerequisites-5.webp)

-More information on data model import and available options can be found here<!-- TODO: Add Link -->, Chapter 4.
+More information on data model import and available options can be found [here](https://download.computec.one/media/sap/How_to_Export_and_Package_SAP_HANA_Models_for_SAP_Business_One.pdf), Chapter 4.
 Importing and Deploying Model Packages in SAP Business One.

 After a successful installation, the views are available from the SAP main menu level: